tuf65651/ansible-deployments/README.md

 **Requirements**
 `provision.yml` sets environment using vaulted secrets.
 Deployments in this project rely on environment variables.
 These variables must be set, either in the host system, or using ansible's `environment` keyword.
+If you are confident in the security of your connection, and in the security of the system running engine, you can set these variables in plain text, using the `environment` keyword.